macromachine/ERASE/README.md

 Case Study

 In order to verify the effectiveness of ERASE, we conduct a case study on the regression fault between two versions findutils-4.3.5 and findutils-4.3.6.
-The detailed report can be obtained here, which shows ERASE is effective in isolating the failure-inducing changes and explaining the failure.
+The detailed report can be obtained (https://drive.google.com/file/d/0B3gTTwG7vBRKeWV2bTlrNVBjaDg/view), which shows ERASE is effective in isolating the failure-inducing changes and explaining the failure.

 Experimental Results

-The experimental objects and results in our evaluation can be downloaded here.
+The experimental objects and results in our evaluation can be downloaded (https://drive.google.com/file/d/0B3gTTwG7vBRKT2tBOXZvVFNkZmM/view).